tanay-pingalkar/replace.js/README.md

 - contribute to direct source code

 ## philosophy

-the main goal i have to achieve making this library is to make it simple, lightweight and reactive.
-The name of the library tells the core of the library.
+The main goal I have to acheive making this is to provide you reactive variables straight into html.
+I have to keep it simple, lightweight and reactive.
+With a gentle learining curve.The name of the library tells the core of the library.
 The dom manipulation is very different than other.It just replace `{{ variable_name }}` by your given content in document.body.innerHTML but with some tweaks.
 Thats how it is reactive and you dont have getElementById every where.

+## Why?
+The most important question is why you should have a look at this library, if you have great libraries like react,vue and svelte.
+And the answer is react/vue/svelte/angular have a big learning curve, everyone have a different(sometimes sour) taste.
+React havethis weird jsx.
+Vue and svelte have their own extentions like `.vue`/`.svelte`.
+I made this because i sometimes feel that i am not coding in javascript, and we stuck at its limitations.
+Actually I am highly inspired by vue and svelte.
+And i am actually a react man.
+But lets give it a chance.